MicrosoftDocs/well-architected/well-architected/oracle-iaas/cost-optimization.md

 ## Optimize workload compute costs

 AWR and statspack statistics show your actual utilization.
-Based on your utilization we help you to choose the right SKU to right-size according to your individual setup.
+Based on your utilization, we help you to choose the right SKU to right-size according to your individual setup.
 Virtual machines provide the computer power for your Oracle Workload and have a cost effect that we can easily address.
 Below we provide some guidance to optimize your costs by choosing the right virtual machine type.

 ### Choose the right VM type

-Oracle Workload tends to be very low utilized on the CPU but quite high on the memory.
-Next to the utilization of compute power and memory, it is important that the throughput fit into the VM as well.
+Oracle Workload tends to be low utilized on the CPU but high on the memory.
+Next to the utilization of compute power and memory, it's important that the throughput fit into the VM as well.
 Addressing the fact that very low compute power is used, Microsoft offers you [constrained VM sizes.](/azure/virtual-machines/constrained-vcpu)

 To match the Oracle Workload into a Virtual Machine, we recommend to either use the [E series](/azure/virtual-machines/edv5-edsv5-series) or [M series](/azure/virtual-machines/mv2-series).
 Both E and M series sizes are memory optimized and able to handle a high throughput.

 ## Optimize workload storage

 All Oracle Applications have a Shared File Storage.
-Data from the web tier but also from the database tier regularly send the updated data into the File Storage.
-From there, the data is sent to backup storage.
+Data from the web tier but also from the database tier regularly sends the updated data into the File Storage.
+From there, the data is sent to back up storage.
 Storage can also have an effect of the performance, availability, and recoverability of your Oracle Workload.

 Set up a storage architecture that meets your requirements and allocating cost savings accordingly.